Student mobility

 The Jean Monnet Actions aim to stimulate teaching, research and reflection in the field of European integration studies at the level of higher education institutions within and outside the European Community.

-Since 2007 the Jean Monnet Actions have been part of the Lifelong Learning Programme 2007-2013, which was continued under the current Erasmus + Program, and the activities centrally managed by DGEAC.
+Since 2007 the Jean Monnet Actions that were part of the Lifelong Learning Programme 2007-2013 continued under the current Erasmus + Program, and the activities centrally managed by DGEAC.

 Amongst others, this programme is designed for: